Jiangtaodeng/Arduino-music/README.md

 # Arduino-music
-using Wi-fi to control the buzzer in Arduino.
+using Wi-fi to control the buzzer by Arduino.